echo3Dco/iOS-echo3D-demo-Object-Segmentation/Readme.md

 - Original Image will be processed to extract the foreground.
     <br> <br> <img src="./Screenshots/maskedImage.PNG" width=300 height = 500>

-- If you wish to upload image to the echoAR console, click on the upload button at the top left corner.
+- If you wish to upload image to the echo3D console, click on the upload button at the top left corner.
   - There will be a prompt to enter API key.
   <br><br> <img src="./Screenshots/apiKeyPromp.PNG" width=300 height = 500>
   - After entering API-Key, enter the name of the image and click on Upload.